SiddharthOza00/US-States-guessing-game/README.md

 Remember in Friends when Chandler said you cannot name all the states in under 6 mins?

+Set a timer for 6 mins in your phone/laptop or tablet and start the game!

 Well here's your chance to prove him wrong?
 Maybe?